NinVoido/spotify-vpn/doc/man-sections/plugin-options.rst

   **WARNING**:
-        Plug-ins may do deferred execution, meaning the plug-in will return the control back to the main OpenVPN process and provide the plug-in result later on via a different thread or process.
-        OpenVPN does **NOT** support multiple authentication plug-ins **where more than one plugin** tries to do deferred authentication.
+        Plug-ins may do deferred execution, meaning the plug-in will return the control back to the main spotify process and provide the plug-in result later on via a different thread or process. spotify does **NOT** support multiple authentication plug-ins **where more than one plugin** tries to do deferred authentication.
-        If this behaviour is detected, OpenVPN will shut down upon first authentication.
+        If this behaviour is detected, spotify will shut down upon first authentication.